Counsel.

 Companies Act 2013

-Corporate governance, share transfers, board obligations, related-party transactions, and NCLT procedures.
+Corporate governance, share transfers, board obligations, related-party transactions, NCLT/NCLAT procedures, and shareholder disputes under Sections 241–242 (oppression and mismanagement).

 FEMA 1999

-Foreign investment structures, ECB, share transfers to non-residents, compounding obligations, and RBI reporting.
+FDI structures, ECB, share transfers to non-residents, FC-GPR / FC-TRS, compounding, and RBI reporting obligations.

 SEBI Regulations

-Listed company obligations, UPSI, insider trading, takeover code, and disclosure requirements for relevant entities.
+LODR, UPSI tracking, insider trading code, takeover regulations, and disclosure requirements for relevant entities.

 Income Tax Act 1961

-Capital gains structuring, Section 56(2), ESOP tax treatment, TDS on contracts, and treaty considerations.
+Capital gains structuring, Section 56(2) consequence, ESOP tax treatment, TDS on contracts, and treaty considerations.

 DPDP Act 2023

-Data principal obligations, consent frameworks, cross-border data transfer, and processor agreement requirements.
+Data fiduciary obligations, consent frameworks, cross-border data transfer, processor agreements, and breach notification.

 Indian Contract Act 1872